-increase no. and choice of sites in Borders be deliverable, as evidenced by recent completion of housing units nearby (300, 306) the Reporter at the Local Plan Amendment Inquiry.
+the site would: Make good use of previously developed land increase no. and choice of sites in Borders be deliverable, as evidenced by recent completion of housing units nearby (300, 306) settlement boundary.
+APOWL002 has been rejected by the Reporter at the Local Plan Amendment Inquiry.
 Reasons for rejection such as completion of existing planning permissions will result in saturation point, isolated community with no services and the archaeological value of the site are still relevant.
 Any proposed redevelopment/new build of the site could be tested under the current Housing in the Countryside policy and the Business, Tourism and Leisure Development in the Countryside policy within the Consolidated Local Plan.
-It is therefore not considered that the site can justify a regeneration allocation.
-It is considered there are sufficient housing land options within established settlements in the Berwickshire Housing Market Area without the need to allocate any new settlement boundaries in the countryside.
-Selkirk RSELK005 Heather Mill, Selkirk The site has been submitted for inclusion in the plan for mixed use redevelopment.
-The contributor asserts that flood risk issues will be addressed, subject to funding, within Following a full site assessment of RSELK005 and a review of the Riverside Area of Selkirk it is considered that RSELK005 is appropriate for use as a local It is recommended that the Council agree to allocate this site as a Local Business and Industrial Land allocation which would the LDP period.
-After the flooding constraint is lifted the current employment safeguarding can be redeveloped for a wider range of mixed uses.
-SPP promotes redevelopment, mixed use and review of sites not coming forward for intended use.
-The representation includes assessment of the site.
-(335) safeguarded Business and Industrial Land allocation.
-This Local designation means that alternative uses are likely to be supported.
+It is therefore not considered that the site can justify a regeneration allocation. policy within the Consolidated Local Plan.
+It is therefore not considered that the site can justify a It is considered there are sufficient housing land options within established settlements in the Berwickshire Housing Market Area without the need to allocate any new settlement boundaries in the countryside.
+Selkirk RSELK005 Heather Mill, The site has been submitted for inclusion in the plan for mixed use The site will be assessed in detail as part of the LDP process.
+It It is recommended that the Council agree that the final

+Selkirk redevelopment.
+The contributor should be noted that the Riverside decision in relation to this site asserts that flood risk issues will be area in Selkirk has been part of a should be presented as part of addressed, subject to funding, within review to assess the areas potential the report on the Proposed the LDP period.
+After the flooding for mixed use development.
+The Local Development Plan. constraint is lifted the current relaxation in the allocation is employment safeguarding can be dependant on completion on the redeveloped for a wider range of Flooding Scheme planned for mixed uses.
+SPP promotes Selkirk. redevelopment, mixed use and review of sites not coming forward for The review recommends increased intended use.
+The representation flexibility for mixed development in includes assessment of the site. the south western part of the site.
+(335) This is due to the current mix of uses, connection to the town and residential areas and recreational areas.
+The move towards mixed use sites are promoted in SPP.
+The site has been submitted for The site will be assessed in detail It is recommended that the Whitfield Mill, inclusion in the plan for mixed use as part of the LDP process.
+It Council agree that the final Selkirk redevelopment.
+Flood risk issues will should be noted that the Riverside decision in relation to this site be addressed, subject to funding, area in Selkirk has been part of a should be presented as part of within the LDP period.
+After the review to assess the areas potential the report on the Proposed RSELK006 flooding constraint is lifted the current for mixed use development.
+The Local Development Plan. employment safeguarding can be relaxation in the allocation is redeveloped for a wider range of dependant on completion on the mixed uses.
+SPP promotes Flooding Scheme planned for redevelopment, mixed use and review Selkirk. of sites not coming forward for intended use.
+The representation The review recommends increased includes assessment of the site.
+(335) flexibility for mixed development in the south western part of the site.
 This is due to the current mix of uses, connection to the town and residential areas and recreational areas.
 The move towards mixed use sites are promoted in SPP.
-RSELK005 forms part of a larger area known as BSELK003.
-Any development of this site would be dependant on completion of the Flooding Scheme planned for Selkirk. enable mixed use development.
-RSELK006 Whitfield Mill, Selkirk The site has been submitted for inclusion in the plan for mixed use redevelopment.
-Flood risk issues will be addressed, subject to funding, within the LDP period.
-After the flooding constraint is lifted the current employment safeguarding can be redeveloped for a wider range of mixed uses.
-SPP promotes redevelopment, mixed use and review of sites not coming forward for intended use.
-The representation includes assessment of the site.
-(335) Following a full site assessment of RSELK006 and a review of the Riverside Area of Selkirk it is considered that RSELK006 is not appropriate for mixed use allocation.
-The site is located within an area which is predominantly within employment use and is detached in terms of connectivity from the town.
-The area is considered to be appropriate as District Business and Industrial Land under zEL11 and BSELK001.
-It is recommended that the Council agree to not allocate this site within the Proposed Local Development Plan as a mixed use site.